Anne Marie Louise d'Orléans, Duchess of Montpensier: Early years

 Anne Marie Louise d'Orléans was born at the Palais du Louvre in Paris on 29 May 1627.
 Her father was Gaston, Duke of Orléans; as the eldest surviving brother of King Louis XIII, he was known at court by the traditional honorific Monsieur.
-Her mother, 21-year-old Marie de Bourbon, Duchess of Montpensier, was the only surviving member of the Montpensier branch of the House of Bourbon.
+Her mother, 21-year-old Marie, Duchess of Montpensier, was the only surviving member of the Montpensier branch of the House of Bourbon.
 When she died five days after giving birth, she left the newborn Anne Marie, the new Duchess of Montpensier, heiress to an immense fortune which included five duchies, the Dauphinate of Auvergne, and the sovereign Principality of Dombes, found in the historical province of Burgundy.

 As the eldest daughter of Monsieur, Anne Marie Louise was officially known as Mademoiselle from the time of her birth, and, because she was the granddaughter of a King of France, Henry IV, her uncle Louis XIII created for her the new title of Petite-Fille de France ("Granddaughter of France").

 Mademoiselle was moved from the Louvre to the Palais des Tuileries and placed under the care of Madame de Saint Georges, the governess of royal children, who taught her how to read and write.
 Mademoiselle always had a great sense of self-importance and when asked about her maternal grandmother Henriette Catherine de Joyeuse she replied that she was not her grandmother, because her grandmother was "not a queen".
 She grew up in the company of Mademoiselle de Longueville, as well as the sisters of the Maréchal de Gramont.

 Mademoiselle's father, Gaston d'Orléans after a painting by Anthony van Dyck.
 Mademoiselle had a tender relationship with her father.

 Mademoiselle was very close to her father Gaston, Duke of Orléans.
 Gaston was involved in multiple conspiracies against Louis XIII and his chief advisor Cardinal Richelieu, and generally on bad terms with the court.
 When Gaston fell in love with Marguerite of Lorraine, Louis XIII refused to give his brother permission to marry— France and Lorraine were enemies, and a prince of the blood and heir to the throne was not legally allowed to marry without the king's permission.
 Nonetheless, Gaston secretly married Marguerite in January 1632.
 When Louis found out, he had the marriage annulled and the couple exiled from court.